Please find here essential information that will help you navigate your way through the exciting world of languages at Northwestern University.

 A. CLI BROCHURE

-A comprehensive overview of what you need to know is given in our brochure Everything You Need to Know about Learning Languages at Northwestern that you can download as a pdf file for your reference in the column at your right.
+A comprehensive overview of what you need to know is given in our brochure Everything You Need to Know about Learning Languages at Northwestern that you can download as a pdf file for your reference.

 B. LANGUAGES OFFERED

 The Weinberg College of Arts and Sciences offers the following languages: